 [The preload adjustment prevents the seatpost from springing up too high and making it difficult to mount and dismount.
 Suspension seatposts are weaker against twisting than rigid seatposts.
-Be extra-sure to grease a suspension seatpost, because twisting it in an attempt to unstick it will very likely break it. -- John Allen]
+Be extra-sure to grease a suspension seatpost; also loosen it and rotate it at least once per year, because twisting it in an attempt to unstick it will very likely break it. -- John Allen]

 Some bicycles have no seat tube at all, and attach the saddle to a cantilevered beam, which points back from a point just behind the head tube.
 This beam may be made flexible, to provide a very good suspension system with no moving parts.
 Although this system goes back at least to the 1940s, when there was an Italian bike with a spring-steel beam, it didn't really catch on until the 1990's when the Softride (originally called "Allsop") beam was introduced.
 This composite beam is sort of like a mini-diving board, and provides excellent rider comfort.

-There has recently been a great deal of hysteria on the subject of cycling-related impotency.
-The thrust of the argument is that the rider's weight flattens the penile arteries against the saddle, reducing blood-flow capacity of these articles, which are required for tumescence.
+There has recently been a great deal of hysteria on the subject of cycling-related male impotency.
+The thrust of the argument is that the rider's weight flattens the penile arteries against the saddle, reducing blood-flow capacity of these arteries, which are required for tumescence.

 I can't claim any medical expertise, but it is my opinion that these problems in most cases are related to poor adjustment or poor choice of saddles, such that the rider's weight is not being carried properly by the "sit bones."
-In particular, having the saddle too high or tilted down too far, will lead to the rider's sitting on the narrow part of the saddle, which may block these arteries, and also possibly do nerve damage.
-This sort of mismatch can also create pressure on the prostate.
+In particular, having the saddle too high, or tilted down too far, will lead to the rider's sitting on the narrow part of the saddle.

-Cyclists who have problems with this, or who regularly experience numbness, should experiment with saddle position so that the sit bones are carrying their share of the load.
-Cyclists with persistent problems should consider switching to a recumbent, since recumbent seats are thought to eliminate this sort of problem.
+Cyclists who have such problems should experiment with saddle position, or with a wider saddle, so that the sit bones are carrying the load.
+Cyclists with persistent problems should consider switching to a saddle with a cutout or dip, or a recumbent, as recumbent seats are thought to eliminate this sort of problem.

 [These problems, and many others, can be caused, or worsened, by obsessively riding long distances, well beyond when pain begins.
-Listen to what your body is telling you!
-I used to have moderate penile numbness after riding more than 75 miles, but it went away within a day or two.
-This no longer happens -- possibly because I use better saddles and am better at adjusting them, and probably also because I rarely ride more than 60 miles in a day. -- John Allen]
+Listen to what your body is telling you! -- John Allen]

 Unfortunately, this type of seat commonly causes more problems than it "cures."